 - Contributing and sharing your experiences while thinking how it relates to the broader community.

-- Community Council meetings are held on the second Monday of every second month, 12noon – 2pm
+- Community Council meetings are held four times/year, on the second Monday of every second month, 12noon – 2pm AND

 - Joint Community and Clinical Council meetings are held on Wednesday evenings in June and December

 - On occasion you may be asked to provide feedback between meetings